Cigarettes. Piled up.

 The last bit was written in blood.

-They don't realise what they've done.
-My resolve bolsters as it started to rain and I pump the Ithica, holding it steadily in my hand.
+don't realise what they've done.
+My resolve bolsters as it started to

 'The Law always wins.'
 I tell the night.